Plymouth and Dartmoor Railway: Sutton Pool line sold

 The South Devon Railway was anxious to get rail access to Sutton Pool, and on 23 April 1851 they finalised an agreement with the Johnson Brothers: it transferred ownership to the SDR; the SDR would lay mixed gauge track (broad gauge and 4 ft 6in) to maintain P&DR access to Sutton Pool while giving themselves access from Laira.
 The Cattewater section (the stub to the wharf on the Plym) was excluded from the arrangement.
 The triangular junction between the line to Sutton Pool and that to Cattewater had very short radius curves, but this area (referred to as "the Granite Works"), and wharves at Laira, were horse-operated for the first years.
 Some improvement to the curve was made, and the broad gauge rails opened in May 1853.
-The SDR obtained an the South Devon Railway (Sutton Harbour Branch) Act 1854 (17 & 18 Vict. c. cxxii) on 3 July 1854 authorising the strengthening of the line for locomotive operation, and a deviation near the Granite Works to further ease the curve there.
+The SDR obtained the South Devon Railway (Sutton Harbour Branch) Act 1854 (17 & 18 Vict. c. cxxii) on 3 July 1854 authorising the strengthening of the line for locomotive operation, and a deviation near the Granite Works to further ease the curve there.